OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The DPDK capture interface has not been tested neither with the virtual interfaces nor in the virtual environments like VMs, Docker or similar.

-The minimal supported DPDK is version 19.11 which should be available in most repositories of major distributions.
+The minimal supported DPDK version is 21.11.
 Alternatively, it is also possible to use ``meson`` and ``ninja`` to build and install DPDK from source files.
 It is required to have correctly configured tool ``pkg-config`` as it is used to